-Born in Egypt, Mona Baker is the Director of the Center for Translation and Intercultural Studies at the University of Manchester Institute of Science and Technology (UMIST).
+The Egyptian-born Mona Baker, who has worked as a professional translator since the early 1990s, is the director of the Center for Translation and Intercultural Studies at the University of Manchester Institute of Science and Technology (UMIST).
 She began her tenure at UMIST in 1995.
-Prior to that, she lectured on linguistics at the University of Birmingham (United Kingdom).
-She has also worked as a professional translator for more than two decades.
-In 1992 she published In Other Words, a book designed to train aspiring translators.
+Prior to that, Baker lectured on linguistics at the University of Birmingham (United Kingdom).
+She also has served as a visiting or guest professor at such institutions as South China Agricultural University (2007-2010) and Shanghai Jiao Tong University (2008-2010).

 Baker holds a bachelor’s degree in English and Comparative Literature from American University in Cairo; a master’s degree in Special Applications of Linguistics from the University of Birmingham; and a DSc (higher doctorate) from the University of Manchester Institute of Science and Technology.
 In 1992 she published In Other Words, a book designed to train aspiring translators.
 Three years later, she founded the St. Jerome Publishing Company and the international journal, The Translator.
 In 1998 Baker launched Translation Studies Abstracts, an online database of abstracts of monographs, edited volumes, reference works, bibliographies, academic dissertations, and individual articles in the field of translation.
 And in 2006 she authored the book Translation and Conflict.